 Valentine's Day gift-giving just wouldn't be the same without fresh flowers.
 Whether you're giving a fresh cut bouquet, a live flowering plant basket, or an elegant single long-stemmed rose, there's a lot going on behind the scenes to ensure that the consumer demand for floral Valentine's gifts is met.

-- The language of love goes beyond roses.
+- The language of love goes beyond roses, which made up 51% of Valentine flower sales in 2017.
 You can communicate your specific feelings and desires to your love with the traditional meaning of flowers: send gardenias to your secret love, or purple larkspur to your first love.

 - Forget about the classic dozen when it comes to giving roses for Valentine's Day.
 A gift of a single rose says that the recipient is the only one.
 Increase that to three roses if you wish to say, "I love you."
 A gift of 11 roses means that the giver is the missing flower in the dozen.
 Finally, an extravagant gift of three dozen long-stemmed roses says that the giver's heart belongs to the recipient.